Tracing 3D Anatomy in 2D Strokes: A Multi-Stage Projection Driven Approach to Cervical Spine Fracture Identification: Methodological Elaborations

 \subsubsection{3D Mask Approximation for 2.5D}

-The 2D masks from the sagittal and coronal projections were extruded in their depth direction.
-The intersection area of the two orthogonal masks was considered as the approximate 3D mask for the vertebra.
+The 2D masks from the sagittal and coronal projections were back-projected and the logical AND of the projected volumes were considered as the approximate 3D mask for the vertebra.
 Figure \ref{fig:approximate_mask} illustrates the approximation process.
 This was used for vertebra extraction, which is later used for the 2.5D classification network.